How to Find a Home Birth Midwife in North Carolina

 Which midwives can legally attend home births in North Carolina?

-North Carolina CPM law requires risk screening before accepting a client.
-A midwife who does not take a health history and clinical candidacy assessment is not operating within the law.
+A CNM should screen any client clinically before accepting her for home birth.
+A midwife who does not take a health history and clinical candidacy assessment is not following standard practice.
 She is also telling you how she manages clinical uncertainty generally, which is relevant information.

 What does a home birth midwife cost in North Carolina?